 Stop Your Snoring and Breathe Easy at Night

 Experts estimate that there may be millions of sleep apnea sufferers in the United States.
 The big problem is most of them may not even know they have this tricky condition.
 Unfortunately, not knowing doesn’t make it any less serious!

 Sleep apnea, sometimes known as obstructive sleep apnea, is a medical condition that is caused when excessive soft tissue blocks the airway during sleep.
 The blockage might occur within the throat or in several locations throughout the mouth, such as the tongue, uvula or tonsils.

 This leads to breathing pauses throughout the night, which can cause several medical complications.
 In many cases, but not all, these pauses are accompanied by severe snoring.
 They can lead to brief periods of wakefulness that significantly degrade sleep quality over time.
-We offer sleep apnea treatment in Park Cities, Dallas, TX to help counteract the adverse effects of sleep apnea.
+We offer sleep apnea treatment in Dallas, TX to help counteract the adverse effects of sleep apnea.

 Why Choose R. David Brumbaugh, DDS for Sleep Apnea Treatment?

 - Friendly, Caring Team

 Mild to Moderate Apnea: The Signs to Look Out For